 Marcia was unfortunately overshadowed by all the other queens in her group.
 There are no small parts, but I’d say Marcia’s acting was also pretty tiny.
 Her turn as the therapy patient and her moment as the plastic surgeon were the only two forgettable beats in her commercial.
 Anetra had an equal amount to do, but still managed to make an exponential impact compared to Marcia.

 I think Marcia Marcia Marcia is an engaging, talented queen, but I just keep coming back to the idea that Ru isn’t interested in crowning a Broadway Baby Queen.
-That’s the one hurdle you must clear to win the show.
+Ru being willing to place a crown on your head is literally the one hurdle you must clear to win the show.
 Michelle has actually given Marcia a gift with her pointed makeup commentary.
 It’s a plot hook.
 If Marcia manages to take the direction, she’ll have a narrative she can build from to connect with Ru.
 At this point, she’s got nothing to lose and everything to gain!

 #8 Salina EsTitties (was #7, Pre-Season #12)

-Salina EsTitties brought the comedy exactly as she promised she would, but she also delivered one of the most puzzling runway looks of all time.
+Salina EsTitties brought the comedy to the “All Queens Go To Heaven” challenge exactly as she promised she would, but she also delivered one of the most puzzling runway looks of all time.
 Salina is 0 for 4 on her fashions making any sense so far this season.
 What’s the farthest a queen with a truly tragic runway package has ever made it on this show?

 I don’t even know what to say about this Salina EsTitties runway look.
 This is a LaLa Ri’s “bag look” level of fashion disaster.